HL7/davinci-deqm/source/pages/vte1.md

 Note to Balloters: We are actively seeking input on whether a technical workflow diagram  would be of value for this use case {:.note-to-balloters}

-{  % include examplebutton.html example=col-indv-report-example" b_title = "Click Here To See Post Bundle with VTE-1 Individual MeasureReport" % }
+{% include examplebutton.html example="vte-indv-report-example" b_title = "Click Here To See Post Bundle with VTE-1 Individual MeasureReport" %}

 ### Summary MeasureReport
 {:.no_toc}